Settings (Windows): Second generation of windows settings app

 While most of these categories offer what their name says, the "Update & Security" category contains an amalgam of loosely related items, including: Update, delivery optimization, backup, troubleshooting, recovery, activation, finding lost devices, the developer mode, and the Windows Insider program.
 Unlike what its name says, it cannot alter any security-related feature of the operating system.

-Windows Server 2022 updates some of the visual elements of the app, but not as extensively as Windows 11's version.
+Windows Server 2022 updates some of the visual elements of the app, but not as extensively as Windows 11's version and Windows Server 2025's version.

 Third generation

-On Windows 11, the app has undergone a significant visual redesign, with a new layout, greater translucency, and refreshed icons, following the Fluent Design System.
+On Windows 11 and Windows Server 2025, the app has undergone a significant visual redesign, with a new layout, greater translucency, and refreshed icons, following the Fluent Design System.
 A persistent navigation sidebar has also been added, linking to various groupings of settings within the app.

-The Windows 11 settings app contains the following categories:
+The Windows 11 Settings app contains the following categories: